Joy-it-code/my-first-chart/README.md

 ## Build and Push Docker Image to ECR on EC2 Instance

+### Docker + ECR Setup

++ Use docker to build the web app image and push it to AWS ECR.

 **Authenticate Docker to AWS ECR**
 ```
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <account_id>.dkr.ecr.us-east-1.amazonaws.com